tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

 )[0]
 ```

 Up until this points, these steps have been similar to raw Stable Diffusion, however where Dreambooth is unique is in how it calculates the losses.
-First it calculates the prior preservation loss to measure deviation from the models preconceived notions of the input prompt.
+First it calculates the prior preservation loss to measure deviation from the model's preconceived notions of the input prompt.
 ```py
  # Prior Preservation Loss
 target = noise